wrf/heteropecilly/README.md

 These results can be summarized between multiple supermatrices.
 It is clear that for many proteins, most of the sequence was trimmed, likely leaving just a single domain.
 The orthology of these proteins is obviously in question.
 This may generally be a consequence of the reliance on transcriptomic data, although the Borowiec 2015 study made use of only genomes yet many proteins are still likely incomplete, possibly due to assembly or annotation problems.

 ![align_pair_stats_simion-whelan-borowiec.png](https://github.com/wrf/heteropecilly/blob/master/align_pair_stats_simion-whelan-borowiec.png)

+## get_best_structures.py ##
+Although most phylogenetics programs treat sites within an alignment as independent entities, biochemists have known for decades that sites within proteins interact.

+A large number of proteins already have crystal structures, or partial structures.
+This information is stored within the [text-format database for SwissProt](http://www.uniprot.org/downloads), and can be extracted into a summary table with the `parse_swissprot_data.py` script.
+Option `-s` sets the species filter to `9606`, which is the NCBI ID for *H. sapiens*.

+`parse_swissprot_data.py -u uniprot_sprot.dat.gz -s 9606 > uniprot-9606_prots_w_pdb.tab`

+This will generate a table for all human proteins that have any structure in PDB.
+This does not include proteins where a mouse homolog has a crystal structure that can be used as a template for a human protein model.
+Each row contains 6 columns:

+* Uniprot ID, meaning the protein name, not the 6-digit accession number
+* PDB ID
+* length of reference protein
+* string of protein chain and span
+* protein coverage by the structure, in residues
+* fraction protein coverage by the structure

+`EGFR_HUMAN  4LI5  1210  A=696-1020  325  0.269`

+Because the crystal set only contains structures for 618 proteins, less than half of the 1499 human proteins in the set have 3D information.
+However, the heteropecilly information can be mapped on to the existing structures using a series of scripts.

+Then, to sort out which proteins in the supermatrix have a structure, read in the alignment information, both to compare the span of the protein in the supermatrix and the structures, and also to generate a shell script to colorize them in [PyMol](https://pymol.org/2/) with `-c`.

+`get_best_structures.py -U ~/db/uniprot-9606_prots_w_pdb.tab -a blast_alignments_20171009-153805/ -s 9606 -c pdb_hp_commands.sh > human_prots_w_pdb.tab`